adobe-type-tools/Adobe-Japan1/README.md

 ### NLC Glyph Coverage

-Supplement 5 includes thirty-eight glyphs that effectively complete the coverage for NLC kanji, which is a set of 1,022 kanji established in 2000.
+Supplement 5 includes 38 glyphs that effectively complete the coverage for NLC kanji, which is a set of 1,022 kanji established in 2000.
 Many NLC kanji are found in JIS X 0208:1997 as-is, or are in Supplement 4.
-The following is a complete list of the thirty-eight NLC kanji glyphs in Supplement 5, along with their related JIS X 0208:1997 forms in parentheses:
+The following is a complete list of the 38 NLC kanji glyphs in Supplement 5, along with their related JIS X 0208:1997 forms in parentheses:

 19312 (4570), 19346 (4738), 20175 (5741), 20222 (3505), 20263 (1666), 20264 (5020), 20265 (4036), 20266 (5976), 20267 (5704), 20268 (6662), 20269 (1402), 20270 (1662), 20271 (1243), 20272 (1791), 20273 (1850), 20274 (6481), 20275 (6258), 20276 (1892), 20277 (4368), 20278 (5629), 20279 (1998), 20280 (2171), 20281 (2085), 20282 (2523), 20283 (5707), 20284 (2059), 20285 (5937), 20286 (3086), 20287 (3251), 20288 (3379), 20289 (3538), 20290 (1494), 20291 (3628), 20292 (6325), 20293 (3822), 20294 (3832), 20295 (6537), 20296 (6510)

 ---
 ## Supplement 6—Adobe-Japan1-6

-Supplement 6 adds 2,741 glyphs, specifically CIDs 20317 through 23057, to completely support the JIS X 0212-1990 character set, and thus obsoletes the Adobe-Japan2-0 character collection, described in [Adobe Technical Note #5097](https://www.adobe.com/devnet/font.html), entitled *Adobe-Japan2-0 Character Collection* for CID-Keyed Fonts.
+Supplement 6 adds 2,741 glyphs, specifically CIDs 20317 through 23057, to completely support the JIS X 0212-1990 character set, and thus obsoletes the Adobe-Japan2-0 character collection, described in Adobe Technical Note #5097, entitled *Adobe-Japan2-0 Character Collection for CID-Keyed Fonts* (included in this repository as the [*5097.Adobe-Japan2-0.pdf*](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/5097.Adobe-Japan2-0.pdf) file).
 Also included are the glyphs necessary to support Kyodo News’ U-PRESS character set.

 ### Special Notes